SoshJam/stukent-stock-predictor/README.md

 ## What is this?

 This is a stock prediction application I made for my financial literacy class.
+We use the Stukent Personal Finance simulation, and it has a feature which allows you to invest.

-The companies in the mock investment simulation have fake names, but they correlate with the stock history of actual companies.
+The companies in the simulation have fake names, but they correlate with the stock history of actual companies.
+If you can find them, you can "predict" what stock values they will have in the future and get rich.

 Some of them were quite obvious, like Swoosh Athletics = Nike and Corner Drug Store = CVS.
 But there are still a few companies I haven't been able to trace back to their real world equivalent.